 - Category or Proc Code: Category refers to the insurance category the benefit applies to.
 To apply to a specific procedure code instead, select None as the category and enter the code.

 - Type: Some types affect Insurance Remaining Calculations; others are informational only.

 - ActiveCoverage: informational only

-- CoInsurance: affects calculations for percentages, not amounts.
+- CoInsurance: Affects calculations.
+Used for percentages, not amounts.

 - Deductible: Affects calculations.